byu-cpe/ecen520_student/tx_sim/UART_Transmitter_sim.md

     vsim -c work.tx_tb -gBAUD_RATE=115200 -gPARITY=0 -do "run -all; quit"
 ```

-After your module passes both testbenches you are ready to submit your assignment.
+After your module passes both test-benches you are ready to submit your assignment.

 ## Assignment Submission